Skip to main content

 To emphasise these competencies, perhaps you could talk about how you persisted with a difficult task and came up with a solution, against the odds.
 For example, maybe you won funding for a university society, or came up with a unique way of boosting an event’s attendance.

 After the key competency questions, you will be asked why you have chosen to apply for the role at the NAO.
-This question focuses on both the role and the organisation, so make sure that you talk about both.
-Reading through some value for money reports may also help to give you a good idea about their work and its impact.
-If you have met the firm at an event, this would be a good time to mention something that you learned there.
-This area also provides a good chance to show off some knowledge of current affairs, many NAO affairs are often referenced in the media.
+This question focuses on both the role and the NAO, so make sure that you talk about both.
+Reading through some financial audit reports and value for money reports may also help to give you a good idea about the work and its impact.
+If you met us at an event or careers fair, this would be a good time to mention something that you learned there.
+This area also provides a good chance to show off some knowledge of current affairs as our work is frequently referenced in the media.

 It is important that you are comfortable with all of your answers, as they may come up at interview.
 Writing an application form can be a daunting process, as this is the first impression you will make, so take your time, and make sure you check it through.